 Because a puppy born with a genetic predisposition to hip dysplasia will appear to have normal hips in the early stages of development, your vet will likely advise waiting until the age of two for a full X-ray examination.
 Of course each situation is different, so ask your vet as soon as you notice a problem.

-Taking an effective X-ray that allows the vet to make a proper diagnosis will likely require your dog to be sedated or anesthetized.
+Taking an effective X-ray that allows the vet to make a proper diagnosis may require your dog to be sedated or anesthetized.

 Vets generally rank the health of the hip and the extent of dysplasia, as follows:

 - Excellent.
 The hip is normal and fully operational; the femoral head fits tightly into a well-formed hip socket with minimal space between the head of the femur and the acetabulum.